Luke 18: Why do you call Me good? The unsettling reply of Jesus is the “Most terrifying truth of Scripture,” Paul Washer

 God calls all people everywhere to repent and believe the Gospel.

 The question is, have your truly repented?

 The work of repentance begins in believing in Jesus, recognizing that nothing and no one else can save us.
 Ask yourself the following:

 - Has that “change of mind” replaced your understanding of who God is?

 - Do you seek holiness; Do you consider heaven a great price?

 - Do the sins you once love, you now hate?

 - Do you believe (by faith alone) that you need Jesus to save you?

-God will watch over you with loving parental care because he loves you and he desires your holiness and sanctification.
-When you become a Christian, you become God’s child and He who began a good work will be faithful to complete it.
+God will watch over you with loving parental care because he loves you and desires your holiness and sanctification.
+When you become a Christian, you become God’s child.
+He who began a good work will be faithful to complete it.